Peter Abrahams (American author): Echo Falls Mystery Series

 Echo Falls Mysteries is a series for younger readers.
 There are three books in the series: Down the Rabbit Hole (2005), Behind the Curtain (2006), and Into the Dark (2008).
 They are based around teen super sleuth Ingrid Levin-Hill who, inspired by her role model Sherlock Holmes, solves mysteries throughout the series.

 Chet and Bernie Mystery Series

 Writing as Spencer Quinn, Abrahams is the author of the Chet and Bernie Mysteries.
 These stories are told from the point of view of Chet, Bernie Little's canine partner in the Little Detective Agency.

 It was not initially known that Abrahams was Quinn.
 It took some work by journalists to determine who "Quinn" really is.

-Chet has his own website, and is on Facebook.
+Chet had his own website, and is on Facebook.